cnabio/duffle/docs/201-credentialset.md

 Other:

 - We might be able to put all credentials in one large YAML file.
-Credentails may include x509 certs or other large things
+Credentials may include x509 certs or other large things
-- There is no way to specify in a CNAB bunfle what credentials are required on the host system, other than by documentation.
+- There is no way to specify in a CNAB bundle what credentials are required on the host system, other than by documentation.
 We might have to figure that out at some point
 - We don't address how a credential might be injected into a file on the image.
 The assumption is that such a thing would be scripted